May 23: This interview segment I filmed with

 Apr 20: Here is my latest article published on Medium: Building Resilience during Crises, From a war zone to COVID19: Interview with Syrian playwright and artist Nour Barakeh. (credit: © UNHCR/ Stefanie Steindl)

 Apr 20: I’m creating MESPERO, a digital self-care solution focused on emotional wellbeing and mental health.
-The platform will feature a menu of coping tools, meditation and mindfulness exercises, and a supportive online community.
+The aim is to build capacity with underserved groups by sharing evidence-based methods and support.

 Mar 20: I’ve enjoyed getting back into writing during this lockdown.
 One of the articles published on Medium (Better Humans) is: ‘How to Thrive in Your New Home Office – Increasing productivity and avoiding burnout during the COVID-19 shutdown.’